Happy Birthday – Teaching Theme and Variation

-Teaching the Theme
+Teaching the Theme – Basic Happy Birthday

 4) In my version we sing “Happy Birthday to…” and when we sing “YOU” we point one hand at the birthday person in the middle and point one straight at the ceiling.
 No bent elbows while you “Twinkle your fingers!” until you sing again at the start of the next phrase.
-Also, no “cha cha cha” in this version.
-Some kids try to sneak it in, but that ruins the effect.
-In that version it goes, "Happy Birthday to you, Cha cha cha" but I want them to learn the held note at the end of each phrase (because sometimes sustaining a note like that can be awkward and hard).
-Leaving the "cha cha cha" out gives you good practice to work on holding the note at the end of the phrase.
+This little action gives the kids in the circle something fun to do while they’re singing and is nice because the kid in the middle doesn’t have his/her whole class just staring at them.

-You’ve learned the theme, now for the variations
+You’ve Learned the Theme, Now for the Variations!

 We sing the song “cowboy style.”
-I start giving directions in a southern accent as I show them how to mount their horses and grab the reigns.
+I start giving directions in a southern accent as I show them how to pretend to mount their horses and grab the reigns.
 We swing our lassos as we sing “Happy Birthday to…” and then we throw our lassos trying to “catch” the person in the middle as we sing “you!”
 We repeat this as we sing through the song.
 The piano recording for this one has a meandering and swung “Bum-ba-di-da” pattern that was made famous by Roy Rogers in his show-closing song, “Happy Trails.”
 All you need are three notes from each chord’s scale: the root, fifth, and the sixth.
 Play them back and forth, over and over.
 Again, try and lasso the kid in the middle each time you sing “YOU.”